TriPed-Robot/trip_kinematics/paper.md

 ​![​Sample Joints using the Transformation class \label{sample_trafo}​](sample_transformations.png) While all example joints use Euler angles in roll pitch yaw convention for rotation, quaternions are also supported.

-​Groups model parallel mechanisms using the abstraction approach described by  ​@​survey​ .
+​Groups model parallel mechanisms using the abstraction approach described by  ​@survey​ .
 ​It models a parallel manipulator as a virtual serial manipulator whose virtual joint state can be mapped to the true actuated joint state of the parallel manipulator.
 An illustrative example of this model is an excavator with two hydraulic cylinders.
 Each cylinder is part of a parallel mechanism resulting in two groups.
 Both can be seen in Figure ​\r​ef{group_structure}